Synixe/Documents/rules.md

 ## 6.2 - Making a Travesty
 Making a Travesty of a mission is any action that ruins the enjoyment of the mission for others.

-Making a Travesty of a mission will result in a kick from the mission on the first occurance and a ban from the mission the second time.
-If this happens during three seperate missions you will be permanently banned.
+Making a Travesty of a mission will result in a kick from the mission on the first occurrence and a ban from the mission the second time.
+If this happens during three separate missions you will be permanently banned.

 <hr/>

 # Rule 7 - Mission Making
-All missions used in sanctioned events must pass all Dynulo automated checks and meet one of the folling criteria:
+All missions used in sanctioned events must pass all Dynulo automated checks and meet one of the following criteria:
 1. Made by a MissionMaker in Synixe
 2. Made by a MakerInTraing and approved in a review by a MissionMaker
 3. Not made a member of Synixe but has been reviewed, tested, and approved by a Manager